Alexander-Barth/FluidSimDemo.jl/README.md

 where h(x,y) is the depth of the water column, f is the Coriolis parameter and g is the acceleration due to gravity.
 Currently in the continuity equation (first equation), η (often in the order of 100 m) is neglected in front of η (order of cm).

+# Implementation

+The julia code is implemented using a subset of julia that can be compiled to WebAssembly.

 # Credits